 The floorcovering industry is highly competitive.
 We face competition from a number of domestic manufacturers and independent distributors of floorcovering products and, in certain product areas, foreign manufacturers.
 Significant consolidation within the floorcovering industry has caused a number of our existing and potential competitors to grow significantly larger and have greater access to resources and capital than we do.
 Maintaining our competitive position may require us to make substantial additional investments in our product development efforts, manufacturing facilities, distribution network and sales and marketing activities.
 These additional investments may be limited by our access to capital, as well as restrictions set forth in our credit facilities.
 Competitive pressures and the accelerated growth of hard surface alternatives, have resulted in decreased demand for our soft floorcovering products and in the loss of market share to hard surface products.
 As a result, competition from providers of other soft surfaces has intensified and may result in decreased demand for our products.
-In addition, we face, and will continue to face, competitive pressures on our sales price and cost of our products.
 As a result of any of these factors, there could be a material adverse effect on our sales and profitability.